FFFF-0000h/Tech-Scrolls/README.md

 - **pattern recognition**: one of the four cornerstones of Computer Science.
 It involves finding the similarities or patterns among small, decomposed problems that can help us solve more complex problems more efficiently. _See [abstraction](#a), [algorithm](#a), [decomposition](#d)_.

+- **penetration test (usually pen test)**: when a company hires a tester or firm (with non-disclosure agreements, or NDAs) to simulate an attacker.
+They will operate within a pre-defined scope during a limited time period, write up a report on their findings, and include recommended remediation steps.

 - **performance testing**: Performance testing is the process of determining the speed, responsiveness and stability of a computer, network, software program or device under a workload.
 Performance testing can involve quantitative tests done in a lab, or occur in the production environment in limited scenarios.

 - **PHP**: PHP stands for Hypertext Preprocessor, a server-side scripting language.
 Among other things, PHP can be used to generate dynamic page content, to send and receive cookies, to control user access and to encrypt data. it’s compatible with almost all servers used today, it’s fairly easy to learn, supports a wide range of databases, and it’s free to download.